 - Direct Ethernet and / or Wi-Fi connection to the mount from your PC.
-No Ethernet to serial emulators required! - Virtual Serial Ports to connect multiple applications.
-The first port is optimized for the AP V2 ASCOM Driver. - Customizable Meridian Limits that work in conjunction with an improved meridian delay feature. - Customizable Horizon Tracking Limits stop tracking or park the mount when horizon is reached. - Full support for the Mach2GTO and GTOCP5. - Errant Sync / ReCal prevention. - Editable and customizable 3-D viewer showing the orientation of the scope and mount for remote users includes warning for deviations over 5 degrees between mechanical and celestial coordinates. - GoTo ReCal tab for custom RA/Dec, HA/Dec, and Alt/Az target coordinates with saveable targets for precise return to that perfectly framed object. - Horizons Program for tracking comets, asteroids and satellites. - Complete mount control including terminal interface.
+No Ethernet to serial emulators required! - REST API to connect multiple applications. - Customizable Meridian Tracking Limits to avoid pier crashes and optimize counterweight up observing. - Customizable Horizon Tracking Limits stop tracking or park the mount when horizon is reached. - Full support for the Mach2GTO and GTOCP5. - Errant Sync / ReCal prevention. - Editable and customizable 3-D viewer showing the orientation of the scope and mount for remote users includes warning for deviations over 5 degrees between mechanical and celestial coordinates. - GoTo ReCal tab for custom RA/Dec, HA/Dec, and Alt/Az target coordinates with saveable targets for precise return to that perfectly framed object. - Horizons Program for tracking comets, asteroids and satellites. - Complete mount control including terminal interface.